Why Customers Skip the Service Call: New Research Maps the Psychology of Replace-Over-Repair

 ServiceMag editorial staff covering the appliance and HVAC trade.

 Here's a takeaway HVAC and appliance pros can use on Monday.
-A peer-reviewed study in Energy Research & Social Science mapped exactly why homeowners skip the service call — and the top driver isn't price.
-It's the fear that the repair won't stick.
+A peer-reviewed study in Energy Research & Social Science dug into why homeowners skip the service call — and a recurring theme has little to do with sticker price.
+It's the doubt over whether the repair will actually stick.

-The study, published in 2024, ran consumer workshops with 44 Irish households and used structured prompts to surface the reasoning behind replace-or-repair decisions on major appliances.
-Cost and time showed up, as expected.
-But the strongest lever was outcome uncertainty: the nagging feeling that paying a technician might produce a week of working appliance followed by the same breakdown and a second bill.
+The study, published in 2024, ran six interactive workshops with 44 Irish participants — focus-group discussions plus questionnaires, built around the EVIDENT serious game — to surface the reasoning behind replace-or-repair decisions on home appliances.
+This was qualitative research: it mapped how people talk and think about these choices, not a ranked tally of which factor "wins."
+Cost and time came up, as you'd expect.
+But one theme that ran through the discussions was outcome uncertainty — the nagging sense that paying a technician might buy a week of working appliance followed by the same breakdown and a second bill.

-That finding reframes how shops should quote jobs.
+That theme reframes how shops should think about quoting jobs.

 That's a trade problem disguised as a consumer problem.